 How to promote your blog on Twitter

-The microblogging social media platform, Twitter, has been around since 2007.
-Compared to Facebook, it has far fewer users – around 330 active users per month .
-Despite the small number of users, Twitter still attracts a large crowd and unique blog marketing opportunities.
-So how do bloggers take advantage of audience on Twitter to promote their blogs?
+The microblogging social media platform, Twitter, has existed since 2007.
+Compared to Facebook, it has far fewer users. around 330 active users per month Despite its relatively small user base, Twitter still attracts a large audience and offers unique blog marketing opportunities.
+So, how do bloggers leverage their Twitter audience to promote their blogs?

 Many of the same concepts we talked about for Facebook will work for all social media apps.
 This includes broadly applicable themes such as: